How To Deal With Moving Objects In Exposure Blending

 But what happens if the Rapid Blend If technique didn’t do a good job?

-In this case, we can turn to Double RAW Processing a single file.
-You can see a great tutorial on it here: How To Double Process & Digital Blend a Single RAW File in Photoshop
+In this case, we can turn to Triple or Double RAW Processing a single file.
+You can see a great tutorial on it here: The The Importance of Triple/Double Processing in Photoshop & Exposure Blending

 In this situation we can’t blend two exposures in this area specifically.
 Instead, we will blend the two exposures everywhere else, apart from the area with moving objects.
 For the trouble area, we will use only one exposure – the darker exposure.
 We will double process the dark exposure in Adobe Camera Raw.